spandanmahat00/noteswebsite-NotePal/README.md

     password: Testing@!01

 # Note
 The first request on the website may take up to 1 minute and after that it will speed up.
-To solve the issue, simply make a request and wait 1 minute the first time after which the same request won't be invalid moving forward.
+To solve the issue, simply make a request and wait 1 minute the first time.
 This is according to render's free plan where inactive websites first take some time to load.